WHO WE ARE:

-As Conscious Elders we feel a moral responsibility to address the many challenges facing our communities, and to discover ways in which to offer our resources, wisdom and generativity in service of the preservation and protection of life for future generations.
+As Elders, we feel a moral responsibility to address the many challenges facing our communities and to discover ways in which to offer our resources, wisdom, and generativity in service of the preservation and protection of life for future generations.
 The purpose of the EASJ Team is to educate and engage a movement of Elders with social justice issues so that together we can create a more just and thriving world for all.

 Some of the questions that we ask: